 A final project is required to complete this course.
-It will provide students an opportunity to design and implement a spatial model that is closely related to their study, research, or work.
+It will provide students an opportunity to design and implement a spatial model that is closely related to their interests, field of study, research, or work.
 The project must be carried out individually and independently.